Appventurez- app development company

 It is estimated that a total of 17% of the food produced globally is wasted.
 Out of which, 7% is wasted in retail and services.
 The economic cost of that percentage is approximately USD 1 trillion per year!

-These insights put light on the inefficient management of food waste.
+These insights shed light on the inefficient management of food waste.
 Integration of AI and ML-based systems not only at the stage of manufacturing but at cultivation can enhance decision-making capacity and reduce instances of food waste.

 2. In addition, deep learning can also provide insights into what fertilizers to use to expedite growth.